Writing Better Narration Scripts | Amazing Voice (CA)

 Read Your Script

-At these pauses, you will want to add a comma, period, or other punctuation mark depending on the flow of the sentence.
+At each pause, add a comma, period, or appropriate punctuation to match the flow of the sentence.

 Typically, we abide by a pause of one unit for a comma, a pause of two units for a period, and a pause of three units for a paragraph.
 This is a general rule-of-thumb, of course.